egilgamesh/Crafting-Interpreter/README.md

 4- Optimization is to evaluate the expression in the compiler if the expression always refers to the same value like area =4*4 => area =16 .

-5- the virtual machine is to translate the bytecode. either by write a little mini compiler to convert to native code for that machine. or you can write VM
+5- Virtual machine is to translate the bytecode. either by write a little mini compiler to convert to native code for that machine. or you can write VM

 VM is a program that emulates a hypothesis chip supporting your virtual architecture at runtime. but it is slower than translating it to native code. because every instruction must be simulated at runtime each time it executes.